Simple Deferred Revenue

-Leverage Jirav Pro to recognize deferred revenue and subscriptions bookings
+Leverage Jirav to recognize Deferred Revenue and Subscriptions Bookings

-This article will walk through an example of using the Jirav Pro product to record deferred revenue with associated billing and recognize revenue from the deferral.
+This article will walk through an example of using the Jirav product to record Deferred Revenue with associated billing and Recognize Revenue from the deferral.

 Step 1:

-The first thing is to set up a custom table by going to ⚙️-> Custom tables
+The first thing is to set up a Balance Sheet Custom Table by going to Settings⚙️> Custom tables > Manage Tables > Balance Sheet.

-As noted in the screen shot above we will enter the amounts into the table directly or alternatively you can create drivers if you find that to be simpler.
+As noted in the screenshot above we will enter the amounts into the table directly under blue rows or alternatively you can create Driversfor example, Revenue Recognized can be simply based on the All Revenue:

 Step 2:

-Learn how to create drivers in this help article
+Learn how to create Balance Sheet Drivers in this Help Article.

 A